 Paywalls continue to sprout like crabgrass, but publishers are beginning to show some creative thinking.
 The Day of New London, Conn. will now charge between $9.99 and $22.99 per month for access to its online content, archives and mobile versions, but subscribers will also become part of a brand loyalty program called The Day Passport, “which features rewards, events and giveaways to local businesses, entertainment venues and cultural institutions.”
 We were pushing this idea two years ago.
 Publishers need to expand their revenue base beyond advertising and subscription fees.
 Affinity programs for local businesses are a natural extension.

 We also like what the Richmond Times-Dispatch is doing: Instead of firewalling its content, it’s creating premium content packages such as this one on the Civil War sesquicentennial.
 The Civil War feature combines historic pages from the newspaper archive with original new material.
 Pricing begins at $1.99/month, though it’s not clear what other premium packages are planned.
 We like the concept the concept of charging for added value, and we’re particularly glad to have the chance to use the word “sesquicentennial” in a sentence.

 This entry was posted on Wednesday, October 12th, 2011 at 10:29 am and is filed under Best/Worst, Business News, Journalism, Layoffs, Newspapers, OnlineMedia, Paywalls.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.